gelmio/oblivious-svelte/oblivious/Oblivious.md

 *I survived the market quarter of Lagos.*
 Weirdly, I feel a sense of both achievement and of being short-changed.
 But if you’d told me just a year ago while I was back in the sky prison that in 365 days time I’d be walking - alone - through market quarter Lagos in Nigeria I wouldn’t have believed it.
 I’d have said you’re full of shit.
-Funny, the turn’s life can take.
+Funny, the turns life can take.
 Lagos has been one giant surprise, but tomorrow it’s time to move on.

 ## Chapter Thirty Four